OSpaulitz/PartnerSprint2/README.md

 This file both logs a cook date AND can also return all cook dates.

-The method cooklog allows to add a cooked on date with the format: "recipe_name recipe_date" from the CLI user input The method getcooklog pulls the log of a recipe object and returns a string of comma separated dates of when a cook date was logged in the CLI
+The method cooklog allows to add a cooked on date with the format: "recipe_name recipe_date" from the CLI user input The method getcooklog pulls the log of a recipe object using a recipe_name and returns a string of comma separated dates of when a cook date was logged in the CLI